AugLuk/skybox/README.md

 ## Previews

 ![skybox](previews/skybox.png)
-*The sun is perfectly round when the box is "folded".
-The image is brightened in this preview*
+*The sun is perfectly round when the box is "folded"*

 ![render](previews/render.png)
 *A render using the skybox above as the only light source*